JosephineConnelly/thesis_josephine/content/textfile.md

 ======

    reference like this: [@carter04]

    SBPA = Swedish Breeding Program Accessions

    SBP = Swedish Breeding Program

    CCA = Core Collection Accessions.

    NWE = Northwest Europe

-## is a heading 123 numbers indicate approx word count
+## This is a heading 123 numbers indicate approx word count

 **this is a sub-heading**